Jacalz/rymdport/README.md

 ## Name

-The word "rymdport" comes from the Swedish language and means "space gate".
+The word "rymdport" (pronounced `[rym:dpor‿t:]`) comes from the Swedish language and means "space gate".
 As a wormhole is a kind of gateway through space, it became the new name after "wormhole-gui".

 ## License